 Everyone keeps something in their back pocket.
 But some of us keep it there for a little longer than we had planned.
 In search of what I thought was stability, I focused my career and personal life entirely around the art of building things on others’ terms.
 Yet in 2019 after a graduation, three moves, a new job, a break up, and significantly more free time, all of life’s signs pointed to reclaiming my music as my own, or “taking it out of the back pocket”.

-Pain comes in many forms, and is a sensation we share as humans.
-And beneath the layers of our collective pain as a society, there is a similar story: our own individual pain, or the pain of those we love, drives us to act.
-We navigate a wandering heart, deliberate a choice, negotiate a fight, or capture an idea all in preparation for the next action we need to make.
+This rekindling of music as a form of processing is the gift that keeps on giving.
+Pain comes in many forms and is a sensation we share as humans.
+And beneath the layers of our current collective pain as a society, there is a a thousand stories of our own individual pain, or the pain of those we love, that drives us to act.
+We navigate a wandering heart, deliberate a choice, negotiate a fight, or fly a little too close to the sun in preparation for the next action we need to make.

 For a long time, I thought my pain was not important.
 But the events of my past two years have outlined the steps I needed to take to return to myself, and ensure that I never detach from my role and identity as a creator.
 Part of that process is creating and releasing my first album.
 I hope that the music I make moves anyone to take action towards creating a life lived on their own terms.

 Stay tuned for awelia’s debut album released at the end of 2020.